MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ### Spontaneous Client Authentication Flow

 This flow is initiated by a contiguous sequence of Certificate, CertificateVerify, Finished message from the client to the server.
-The Certificate message should contain an odd-valued certificate_request_context so as not to collide with an elicited client authentication.
-The Certificate message should conform to the certificate_authorities and certificate_extensions sent in the CertificateRequest and the SignatureSchemes presented in the ClientAuth extension from the server’s EncryptedExtensions message.
+The Certificate message MUST contain an odd-valued certificate_request_context so as not to collide with an elicited client authentication.
+The Certificate message SHOULD conform to the SignatureSchemes presented in the ClientAuth extension from the server’s EncryptedExtensions message.

 	-> Certificate, CertificateVerify, Finished

 ### Elicited Server Authentication Flow

 This flow is initiated by a CertificateRequest message from the client to the server.
-The CertificateRequest should contain an even-valued certificate_request_context.
-Upon receiving a CertificateRequest message, the server may respond with either a certificate with a contiguous sequence of:
+The CertificateRequest MUST contain an odd-valued certificate_request_context.
+Upon receiving a CertificateRequest message, the server SHOULD respond with a contiguous sequence of:

 Certificate, CertificateVerify, Finished

-or the sequence:
+or MAY respond with the sequence:

 Certificate, Finished

 where the Certificate message has an empty certificate_list field.
-The Certificate message must contain the same certificate_request_context as the CertificateRequest message.
-The Certificate message should conform to the ServerNameList sent in the CertificateRequest and the SignatureSchemes presented in the ClientHello.
+The Certificate message MUST contain the same certificate_request_context as the CertificateRequest message.
+The Certificate message SHOULD conform to the ServerNameList sent in the CertificateRequest and the SignatureSchemes presented in the ClientHello.

 	-> CertificateRequest
 	<- Certificate, CertificateVerify, Finished